A new version of this metric is available: Jailbreak Resilience v2. It is recommended to use the latest version for improved evaluations.

 The Jailbreak Resilience metric is a Red Teaming Metric Type managed by Galtea.
 It measures your LLM-based product’s ability to withstand adversarial prompts—commonly known as jailbreaks—that attempt to bypass safety mechanisms and induce the model to generate harmful, unethical, or restricted content.
+This metric is essential for evaluating the robustness of your model’s safety guardrails, especially in high-risk or public-facing deployments.

 Evaluation Parameters